Skip to main content

 Message list overview in light modeMessage list overview in dark mode

-If you want to use all default features and default design of this component then getting started with it is easy:
+If you want to keep the default design and behavior of this component then getting started with it is very simple:

-Adding MessageListView to your layout is easy as inserting following lines to your layout hierarchy (example for ConstraintLayout):
+Adding MessageListView to your layout is as easy as inserting the following lines to your layout hierarchy:

-The UI components library includes a ViewModel for MessageListView and the bindView extension function makes it easy to use a default setup:
+The UI components library includes a ViewModel for MessageListView.

 val viewModel: MessageListViewModel by viewModels {